LelsersLasers/GameOfLife/README.md

 # Game of Life (John Conway)

-My attempt to write Game of Life in Python, C, C++, Java
+My attempt to write Game of Life in Python, C, C++, Java, and Javascript

 Cell Rules: